Wailbld/wailbld.github.io/_posts/2023-06-24-Active-Directory-Lab-Part-1.md

 ## Description
-This project is a walkthrough of how I created an Active Directory home lab Environment using VMWare.
+This blog post series is a walkthrough of how I created an Active Directory home lab Environment using VMWare.
 I set up a Microsoft Server to run Active Directory on it.
 I then configure a Domain Controller that will allow me to run a domain.
-After that I ran a Powershell script to create over 100 users in Active Directory and proceed to log into those newly created accounts on another client that uses the domain I set up to connect to the internet.
-This lab simulates a business environment.
-In this lab I'll need a Microsoft Server 2019 ISO, A Windows 10 Enterprise ISO, VMWare and a Powershell script.
+After that, I ran a PowerShell script to configure our vulnerable Active Directory, This lab simulates a business environment.
+In this lab, I’ll need a Microsoft Server 2019 ISO, A Windows 10 Enterprise ISO, VMWare and Kali Linux to serve as an attacker machine.

 ## Environments Used